ChuguluGames/DDSocialDialog/README.markdown

 ## License

-DDSocialDialog is licensed under MIT license.
+DDSocialDialog is licensed under MIT and Apache 2.0 licenses.